Utah Is Now The 17th Constitutional Carry State !!

 FACT: It has been legal for a long time to open carry an unloaded firearm while walking through the school zone.
 Nothing changes that would prohibit you from carrying a loaded or concealed firearm through a school zone under Constitutional Carry.

 FACT: Most companies and instructors tell you that you’re going to be arrested and charged with a federal felony for carrying a firearm through the school zone.
-This is either a scare tactic to get you to attend their classes where they will continue to provide false and misleading information or they simply don’t know what they are talking about (like most instructors that teach the class).
-As explained above the “Gun-Free School Zone Act” is not recognized or enforced in Utah unless you commit a crime, then the possession of the firearm could be an enhancement to the criminal charges.
+This is unfortunately a common occurrence with most instructors that teach the concealed firearm permit class or those who try to educate people about Utah’s gun laws by continuing to provide false and misleading information.
+As explained above, the “Gun-Free School Zone Act” is not recognized or enforced in Utah unless you commit a crime, then the possession of the firearm could be an enhancement to the criminal charges.

 FACT: It is already legal to have a loaded handgun in a vehicle without having a concealed firearm permit, but it is ILLEGAL to possess a loaded rifle, shotgun, or muzzle-loading rifle in a vehicle unless you have a valid concealed firearm permit.
-See more about vehicles here.
+See more about cars here. - It is still ILLEGAL to possess ANY firearm in State or Federal prohibited areas.
+(Individuals with a permit still can’t carry here, either.)

-• It is still ILLEGAL to carry ANY firearm in any other state, subject to the laws of that state.
-There are currently 19 states (this number may increase in the future) that allow Constitutional Carry which you may be able to carry in if you decide not to get the Utah permit.
+- It is still ILLEGAL to carry ANY firearm in any other state, subject to the laws of that state.
+Currently, 20 states (as of when this post was last updated) allow Constitutional Carry, which you may be able to carry in if you decide not to get the Utah permit.
 See our Reciprocity Map.

-• To be able to carry a firearm on ANY public or private school premises, including charter schools and religious schools (kindergarten through 12th-grade schools) AND public or private institutions of higher education (colleges and universities).
+- To carry a firearm on ANY public or private school premises, including charter schools and religious schools (kindergarten through 12th-grade schools) AND public or private institutions of higher education (colleges and universities).
 See more about schools here.

 Read the entire Bill here: H.B.
 60 Conceal Carry Firearms Amendments

-If you want to get the Utah concealed firearm permit or if you want to learn more about Utah gun laws then come to the BEST concealed carry class in the entire United States.
+If you want to get a concealed firearm permit or learn more about Utah gun laws, come to the best concealed carry class in the United States.
 See our training at https://utahfast.com

-If you have any questions about anything on this post please contact us or ask a question in our Facebook Group.
+If you have any questions about this post, please contact us or ask them in our Facebook Group.